-It may not be a “buyer’s market” in Connecticut right now, but low interest rates that can make mortgage payments cheaper than rent are encouraging people to pursue homeownership.
-Last year, home sales rose almost 17 percent from 2014, according to a report from The Warren Group.
-But if you’re venturing into the home buying and mortgage process, you need to understand the market and have the information to find the resources you need.
+Amid a strong nationwide rebound in home values, Connecticut is the rare state where house prices have only inched higher in recent years.
+Indeed, the Federal Housing Finance Administration's home price index ranks Connecticut dead last in appreciation for the five years ending in September 2019.
+The combination of muted price growth and low interest rates have encouraged some to pursue homeownership.
+If you're venturing into the home-buying and mortgage process, you need to understand the market and have the information to find the resources you need.
 The rest of this page will help guide you closer to finding your dream home in Connecticut.

 Check Mortgage Rates in Connecticut

 Mortgage rates across the country are low, and Connecticut is no exception.
 Because of tight inventory, experts say you should get prequalified for a loan before you start house hunting.
 When you shop for a lender, make sure you understand the "fine print" because loans with the same interest rates aren't always the same.
 Also, rates change daily so see if locking in an interest rate would make sense for you.

 First-time buyers and homebuyers who have not owned a home for three years can qualify for loans offering down payment and closing cost assistance.
 The Connecticut Housing Finance Authority (CHFA) offers several mortgage assistance programs.
 Income limits vary by number of people in a household and by town and city to correspond with differences in cost of living and median incomes throughout the state.

 Homebuyers also should consider buying homes in targeted areas.
 Buyers who purchase homes in these areas could qualify for lower interest rates.
 Norbert Deslauriers, managing director of Homeownership for CHFA, says some of those areas are popular with millennials wanting to live in urban areas near public transportation.